dadul96/ElasticCollisionSimulation/README.md

 * [SFML](https://www.sfml-dev.org/) - Library used for creating the GUI

 ### Note
-The SFML-Library was build for Visual Studio 2019 and 32bit target systems.
+The SFML-Library was built for Visual Studio 2019 and 32bit target systems.
 If you are using other versions of VS you might need to change the library in the dependencies-folder.

 ### Author
 **Daniel Duller** - [dadul96](https://github.com/dadul96)

 ### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Acknowledgments
 * Inspired by **Oscar Villarreal** - [oscardve](https://github.com/oscardve)